 This increased need for collaboration has also spurred the need for standardization.
 For example, employees working in manufacturing and IT departments often rely on each other to complete different aspects of the project in order for their collective work to be successful.
 To do this, team members must speak the same "language" and understand the best practices of the framework within which they work.
 As an answer to this need, many professional certifications have been developed over the last several decades to ensure a standardized education that delves deeper and is more specialized, than is possible at the level of a college education.

-Work Experience vs. Certifications
+Work Experience Vs. Certifications

 Why the need for professional certifications, some ask, when one can gain this depth of understanding while working on-the-job?
 Inarguably, learning on the job is still a highly desirable experience by candidates and employers alike.
 So much so, that it pushes a disproportionate number of college graduates to work in unpaid jobs in order to add work experience on their resumes.
 In 2012, a little over a quarter of all the college graduates in the US had completed unpaid internships.

-However, both work experience, and certifications add a value of their own that cannot be compared.
-Which is why ditching one for the other leaves candidates with a knowledge gap that grows with every passing year.
+However, both work experience and certifications add a value of their own that cannot be compared, which is why ditching one for the other leaves candidates with a knowledge gap that grows with every passing year.
 While work experience can show a recruiter whether a candidate can handle tough working environments, meet deadlines, and work well within a team, professional certifications display an individuals’ depth of understanding an industry’s framework.

 The Downside of Focusing on Experience

 To put it simply; work experience can train someone to perform certain tasks, but it doesn't necessarily mean that an individual has gained the right kind of knowledge, especially in the constantly changing field of technology.
-For example, when programming an application, code can be written in many different ways.
-An IT professional who is strictly learning on the job, can't tell whether the processes learnt at one organization is the ‘best practice’ for another.
+For example, when programming an application the code can be written in many different ways.
+An IT professional who is strictly learning on the job, can't tell whether the processes learned at one organization is the ‘best practice’ for another.
 At the end of the day, their work may create a functioning application, but their approach to coding may be difficult to transfer to other companies.

 A certification, on the other hand, means that an individual doesn't just know how to deliver a final product that passes the stick-to-the-wall test, but delivers real, long term value to an organization.
-Both; the employees and the organization benefit in this situation because the company gets consistent results, and the employee can broaden their understanding by learning in a structured manner, rather than constantly figuring out work-arounds to patch up mistakes.
+Both; the employees and the organization benefit in this situation because the company gets consistent results, and the employee can broaden their understanding by learning in a structured manner, rather than constantly figuring out workarounds to patch up mistakes.